 Foot massagers come in a few varieties, but each is worthy in its own right.
 There are electronic, manual, and foot spas that require water.

 Most electronic foot massagers need to be plugged in to function.
-They tend to be larger units with a broader range of functions to massage your feet better.
-Most electronic foot massagers will cover your feet entirely and provide different modes of massage, various speeds, and sometimes heat applications.
+They tend to be larger units with a broader range of functions to massage the feet better.
+Most electronic foot massagers will cover the user’s feet entirely and provide different modes of massage, various speeds, and sometimes heat applications.
 Electronic foot massagers are more expensive than manual but provide many more options for the type of massage applied.

-Unlike electronic models, manual foot massagers do not require any electricity and instead are handheld or placed on the floor to roll with your feet.
-They typically come in the form of roller boards, spiked balls, or textured rolling bars to target pressure points on your feet.
+Unlike electronic models, manual foot massagers do not require any electricity and instead are handheld or placed on the floor for users to roll with their feet.
+They typically come in the form of roller boards, spiked balls, or textured rolling bars to target pressure points on the feet.
 Because they are much simpler and don’t require any electricity, manual foot massagers are much more affordable.
 They also tend to be easier to transport for use at the gym or on the go.

 Foot spas take the massage functions of electronic foot massagers and add water.
-They also need an outlet to operate and use heated water, bubbles, solid rollers, and sometimes vibrations to massage your feet as they soak.
+They also need an outlet to operate and use heated water, bubbles, solid rollers, and sometimes vibrations to massage the feet as they soak.
 They, too, often have various modes such as the intensity of massaging vibrations, level of heat, and bubbles.
-Foot spas are designed to rub away pain, improve circulation, and relax muscles with the benefits of heated water.
-Most allow for the addition of Epsom salts while using.
+The best foot spa is designed to rub away pain, improve circulation, and relax muscles with the benefits of heated water.
+Most allow for the addition of Epsom salt while using.

-The type of foot massager is not the only essential shopping consideration to keep in mind when choosing the best foot massager for your needs.
-It’s also critical to consider your desired purpose, massage style, how it’s applied, intensity levels, and more.
+The type of foot massager is not the only essential shopping consideration to keep in mind when choosing the best foot massager for one’s needs.
+It’s also critical to consider the desired purpose, massage style, how it’s applied, intensity levels, and more.

 Foot pain can occur nearly anywhere on your feet but is most often felt along the arches, heels, balls, and toes.
 A few of the most common foot afflictions include plantar fasciitis, diabetic neuropathy, flat feet, hallux valgus (bunions), or general foot fatigue and soreness.